coff33ninja/AIO/README.md

 Please disable you're Anti-Virus as certian Anti-Virus software may detect this application as false-possitive, Anti-Virus may be re-enabled once the application has finished running.

+## Pre-requisites

+- Active Internet Connection
+- Windows PowerShell version 5.0 or above
+- .Net Framework 4.5 and above
+- If requirements are not met, Read the limitations below.

 ## Limitations and Instructions

 In [RELEASES](https://github.com/coff33ninja/AIO/releases) section please use 'ARIA' version due to limitations of windows and powershell if you come across any issues with installer.